Bill Robinson: The song "Mr. Bojangles"

 Jerry Jeff Walker's 1968 folk song "Mr. Bojangles" has been misinterpreted as a song about Robinson; it indirectly refers to Robinson through the lead character's use of his nickname "Bojangles," a reference to both being adept at tap dance.
 According to Walker, a street performer in the New Orleans first precinct jail who called himself Bo Jangles was the subject of the song.
-In the song, the street performer is a heavy drinker and has a dog that died; Walker also noted that the street-performer Bo Jangles was white.
+In the song, the street performer is a heavy drinker and has a dog that died; Walker also noted that the street performer Bo Jangles was white.
 By Robinson's own account and those of his friends, he neither smoked nor drank (although he was a frequent and avid gambler), and he never had a dog.

 Controversies

 Uncle Tom roles

 Robinson came under heavy criticism for playing stereotyped roles, and took offense at such claims.
 Once, after being called an "Uncle Tom" in the newspaper The New York Age, Robinson went to its office in Harlem, pistol in hand, demanding to see the editor.
 In his eulogy at Robinson's funeral, Rev. Adam Clayton Powell argued against the claim that Robinson was an "Uncle Tom" figure, focusing on Robinson's ability as an entertainer and a man who transcended color lines.

-In 1973, the film historian Donald Bogle refers to Robinson's role in The Littlest Rebel and other Shirley Temple movies as the "quintessential Uncle Tom."
-Other critics noted that such criticism fails to account for the genuine affection and chemistry between Robinson and Temple that came through on the screen and that the role represented a breakthrough for Hollywood stereotypes in that it was the first time a black man was made the guardian of a white life.
-Bogle later moderated his criticism by noting that the reliable, articulate Uncle Billy character in The Littlest Rebel was a cut above the characters portrayed by Lincoln "Stepin Fetchit" Perry.
+In 1973, film historian Donald Bogle referred to Robinson's role in The Littlest Rebel and other Shirley Temple movies as the "quintessential Uncle Tom."
+However, other critics noted that this failed to account for the genuine affection and chemistry between Robinson and Temple that came through onscreen, and that the role represented a breakthrough for Hollywood stereotypes - it was the first time a black man was made the guardian of a white person's life.
+Bogle later moderated his criticism by noting that the reliable, articulate Uncle Billy character in The Littlest Rebel was a cut above characters portrayed by Lincoln "Stepin Fetchit" Perry.

 Haskins explains that critics calling Robinson an "Uncle Tom" often disregarded the discriminatory limitations Robinson endured and combated throughout his career.
-In addition to the impact of Jim Crow policies and the Depression, Haskins writes, "That Bill traveled, at least professionally, in increasingly white circles was not so much a matter of choice as one of reality."
+Besides the impact of Jim Crow policies and the Depression, Haskins writes, "That Bill traveled, at least professionally, in increasingly white circles was not so much a matter of choice as one of reality."
 Having overcome numerous policies inhibiting his success to reach an unmatched level of stardom, Robinson had limited venue opportunities for a performer of his caliber.

 In 1933, Robinson was named an honorary Mayor of Harlem for his philanthropic contributions to his community and for his renowned success.
 He took this role seriously, performing over 3,000 benefits in the course of his career, aiding hundreds of unorganized charities and individuals.